Here's how to use your VHF radio the right way so you can be understood, and get what you need.

 Even if you don't get an answer, continue making the emergency broadcast with those first three vital bits of information.
 The authorities (or perhaps a nearby pleasure boater) may be listening, even if you can't hear them calling back.
 Usually the best way to make sure your vital info gets through with no confusion or mistakes is to ensure that you have digital selective calling (DSC) active on your radio.
 This requires a Maritime Mobile Service Identity (MMSI) number and a link to your GPS, unless you've got a newer VHF with a built-in GPS.
 When you press the DSC "panic button" on the VHF, the radio will automatically transmit your vessel information and exact location.
 And since it's digitally processed and uses narrow receiver bandwidth, it also boosts range over normal voice communications.

 If you know for a fact that you haven't activated DSC, check out the article "Setting Up A VHF Radio With Digital Selective Calling", which tells you how to integrate your VHF and GPS.
-Then visit the MMSI Registration page (free for members) to get an MMSI number and register your radio.
+Then visit the MMSI website (free for members) to get an MMSI number and register your radio.

 Think of VHF communications like the highways and byways of our nation.
 They're public, everyone uses them, and everyone benefits from them.
 But they can become clogged with overuse and unpleasant due to discourtesy.
 Follow the proper VHF protocol, and everyone will be in for a better boating experience — and a safer one, too.